LeonSering/NashFlowComputation/README.md

 7. In the main windows: press `start` while the newly created virtual machine is selected to start it.

-8. The password of user `osboxes.org` is `osboxes.org`.
+8. The password of user `osboxes` is `osboxes.org`.
 This user has administration rights and the password needs to be entered for `sudo` commands.

 ## Install (Ubuntu)